 How and Why to Upgrade the Ruby Version in Your Project

-A common question I get from Ruby on Mac customers is, “how do I install older Ruby versions, like 2.6.x and 2.7.x?”, where the “x” is older than the latest supported version.
-They typically ask this because they’re trying to run an existing project (such as a Rails app, Jekyll site, React Native app, or other Ruby project) which specifies an old Ruby version.
+A question I see often from Rubyists is, “How do I install older Ruby versions, like 2.6.x and 2.7.x?”, where the “x” is older than the latest supported version.
+They typically ask this because they’re trying to run an existing project (such as a Rails app, Jekyll site, React Native app, or other Ruby project) that specifies an old Ruby version.

 For example, if the